centre-for-humanities-computing/china-twitter/README.md

 | @XinWen\_Ch      | Voice of China                                           | 4242      | 1221       | 140                       | 26                           | 166                    | 3793                       | 2019.12      |
 | @XHNews          | Xinhua News                                              | 12395089  | 65         | 40019                     | 26                           | 40045                  | 202300                     | 2012.02      |

+## Extract data
+The code used for creating dataframes from the JSON files can be found in the ´extract_data´ folder.

 ## Topic model
 Latent Dirichlet Allocation topic modelling using LDA package in Python (See documentation:https://lda.readthedocs.io/en/latest/).
 LDA is a hierarchical Bayesian model with three levels, in which each item of a collection, in this case tweets, is modeled as a finite mixture over an underlying set of topics.
 In turn, each topic is modeled as an infinite mixture over an underlying set of topic probabilities.
 An explicit representation of each tweet is provided by the topic probabilities.